filipemontes/EasyApply/README.md

 Location: Lisbon (+30KM) – Done
 Type: Intern or Trainee – Done

-3-Search for Jobs That Meet These Requirements – Not Done
+3-Search for Jobs That Meet These Requirements – Done

-4-Answer Questions (email, phone, CV) – Not Done
+4-Answer Questions (email, phone, CV) –  Done

 5-Adapt the Predefined Cover Letter for the Job – Not Done